HABITAT FOR HUMANITY

 One of my major accomplishments with Habitat for Humanity is The Equity Project - I initiated this fundraising campaign during my junior year and raised over $5,000.
 The Equity Project's goal is "creating equal opportunities for all, and building homes for the holidays."
 This idea originated after observing the differences in the quality of homes between established neighborhoods and neglected housing areas.
 The demand for rental homes for low-income households has skyrocketed, and the cost of living has greatly increased over the last couple years across the nation.

-The Equity Project uses a reward system to incentivize and appreciate donors.
+The Equity Project used a reward system to incentivize and appreciate donors.
 As a club, we created stickers for the donors, hung posters and posted them online, and delivered gift baskets for the donors.
 The Equity Project ended up running from November to May as it grew and blossomed.

 2021 Rake-A-Thon